hydrargyrum/geomina/README.md

 ## Dependencies ##

-Geomina depends on PyCairo for the rendering part and may require ImageMagick for saving animations to GIF.
+Geomina depends on PyQt for the rendering part and may require ImageMagick for saving animations to GIF.

 ## License ##